emptist/mac_speaker/README.md

 # mac_speaker
-speak and talk for MacBook using "say"
+speak and talk for MacBook using "say.js"